mediafly/extensions-documentation/interactives.md

 	URL: mfly://control/secondScreenOptions
 	Availability: iOS

 #### Email
 	If the item can be emailed, invoke email from within the app.
 	URL: mfly://control/email/[id]
 	Availability: iOS

+#### Refresh the contents of the app
+	Trigger the app to refresh its content.
+If items have changed, this should trigger mflySync calls appropriately.
+	URL: mfly://control/refresh
+	Availability: iOS